MuteBard/NodeGroups/ReadMe.md

 <img src="./Notes/images/rm/vertex_groups.png" width="500"/>

-Make sure that the Key, fill and back light  intensities are appropriate.
+Make sure that the Key, Fill and Back light intensities are appropriate.
 Works well with custom background world shader.

 If using an outline, make sure that the primary material is first and the outline emission is second